Sean Landers

-Early life and education
+Early life

-Landers was born in Springfield and raised in Palmer, Massachusetts in 1962.
-He learned to paint from his mother, Diana George Landers, and grandmother, Muriel Brown George, who studied under the American painter Jonas Joseph LaValley.
+Sean Landers was born in Springfield, Massachusetts in 1962 and raised in Palmer, Massachusetts.
+He was introduced to painting at an early age through his family, learning to paint from his mother, Diana Landers, and his maternal grandmother, Muriel Brown George, who was a painter and a student of J. J. LaValley, a Springfield-based artist and educator.
+This early familial training preceded and informed Landers’ later formal education in art.